The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

-Located just outside of Union Station, this picture-perfect farmers’ market is under new management.
-Formerly put on by the Boulder County Farmers Market, the Union Station Farmers Market is now hosted by HobNob Events.
+Appropriately located just outside of Union Station, the Union Station Farmers Market was formerly put on by the Boulder County Farmers Market but is entering its second year with HobNob Events at its helm.
 Along with coffee, breads, and veggies, the market will also feature chefs serving food from their patios and giving demos.

 Location: 1701 Wynkoop St.

 Returning to South Denver for its sixth year, the University Hills Farmers Market showcases growers, artisans, hobbyists, and entrepreneurs alike.
 Vendors include community organizations Denver Urban Gardens, High Line Canal Conservancy, and Compost Colorado.